Frequently Asked Questions

 Aagam Vadecha

-Written by Aagam Vadecha
+Last updated by Aagam

 #What is GraphQL

 When we want to call a backend Graphql API server to query or mutate some data there are many clients that we can use from the frontend.
 It really depends on the use case and the scope of the project.
 In this article, we will learn by examples how to query data from the frontend using different clients.
-We will start from the bottom with most basic methods like a simple fetch API call to all the way towards using full-fledged clients like apollo-client.
+We will start from the bottom with most basic methods like a simple fetch API call to all the way towards using full-fledged clients like apollo-client

 Here we are sending a query to get details of a user, we pass email as a variable to this query.
-You can do a similar setup on Hygraph within a few minutes, and in case you already have any other GraphQL API server running you’re good to go.
+You can do a similar setup on Hygraph within few minutes, and in case you already have any other GraphQL API server running you’re good to go.
 On the frontend side, we will be using a Next.js application.

 const getUserDetailByFetchAPICall = async () => {